MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 <!-- ====================================================================== -->
-## @sourceURL and displayName
+## #sourceURL and displayName

 <!-- this section doesn't mention displayName, why is `displayName` in the heading? -->

-Although it's not part of the source map spec, the `@sourceURL`<!-- what?  property?  flag? what kind of thing is it?  a property? --> allows you to make development much easier when working with evals.
-The helper is displayed similar to the `//# sourceMappingURL` property and<!-- which one? specify --> is mentioned in the source map V3 specifications.
+Although it's not part of the source map spec, the `#sourceURL` pragma allows you to make development much easier when working with evals.
+The helper is displayed similar to the `//# sourceMappingURL` property.
+The `#sourceURL` pragma is mentioned in the source map V3 specifications.

+As the demo page below says, cently the comment pragma has changed from //@ to //# due to issues with Internet Explorer's condition compiliation comments.
+See [Issues](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/#toc-issues) in _Introduction to JavaScript Source Maps_ for specific versions of dev tools that support the new, `#sourceURL` syntax.

 By including the following special comment in your code, which is evaled, you can name evals and inline scripts and styles so each appears as more logical names in your DevTools.
 For example: